 Veterans have spent time at Tameside Local Studies and Archives learning how to use the archives.
 Veterans chose to research and write about diaries, maps, postcards and rolls of honour.

-The project has also delivered training to veterans in blogging and photography as well as a visit to the Imperial War Museum and the Regimental Chapel at Manchester Cathedral.
+The project delivered training to veterans in blogging and photography as well as a visit to the Imperial War Museum and the Regimental Chapel at Manchester Cathedral.

 - The story of the amazing sketches of Thomas Brough of the 17th Battalion of the Manchester Regiment by Graham Braithwaite